usaid-cs/yesterday-i-learned/random.md

 1. "Plinking" is shooting cans.
 "Pinking" is arousing a vulva.
 1. Chapter 11 backruptcy can be filed by people who have money.
 Case in point was Donald Trump, billionaire, who filed Chapter 11 for the fifth time.
 1. [Random blanks](https://en.wikipedia.org/wiki/Andriza_Mircovich) are given to soldiers to let them feel that they were not responsible for killing a single person.
-1. A specific breed of dog, the [bloodhound](https://en.wikipedia.org/wiki/Bloodhound), can track a human's scent across different terrains.
 1. [Best general-purpose TCP congestion control algorithm](http://androidmodguide.blogspot.ca/p/tcp-algorithms.html): Cubic (stability) or Westwood (all other occasions)
 1. Skyscanner reports that the lowest price for any transatlantic airline ticket dramatically increases if departing less than one week after; no deals otherwise.
 1. When buying things from eBay (which is already a mistake), remember to make sure something is "genuine".
 Even fake items can be "brand new".